Joe Bonamassa: Collaborations with Beth Hart

 Bonamassa was first exposed to Beth Hart's music after seeing her play several television performances.
 The two would often cross paths when playing shows separately in Europe, and Bonamassa became very impressed with Hart when he caught her show at the Blue Balls Festival in Lucerne, Switzerland.
 While recording his album, Dust Bowl (and listening to the expanded edition of the Rolling Stones' Get Yer Ya-Ya's Out! which features tracks by Ike & Tina Turner), Bonamassa became inspired to try pairing up with a woman.
 Hart came to mind, and the two musicians met up in a hotel bar in Dublin.
 Bonamassa floated the idea, which Hart accepted immediately, although she was at first under the impression that he was asking her to sing backup vocals on his next album.
 When she realized that his intention was for her to sing lead vocals, she said "I was floored".

 Bonamassa, Hart and producer Kevin Shirley wrote down lists of soul songs they liked to come up with material for the album, which was named Don't Explain.
 The group settled on twelve songs, although only ten ended up being recorded.
 Bonamassa and Hart each chose five songs for the album.
 Some of Hart's favorite tracks on the album included, "For My Friend" by Bill Withers, and "Sinner's Prayer" by Ray Charles.
-Bonamassa had wanted to do versions of Brook Benton's "I'll Take Care of You", and "Well Well" written by Delaney Bramlett & Bonnie Bramlett.
+Bonamassa had wanted to do versions of Brook Benton's "I'll Take Care of You", and "Well Well" written by Delaney Bramlett and Bonnie Bramlett.

 Their follow-up album, Seesaw, was nominated for a Grammy in the category of Best Blues Album in 2013.
+The song "Miss Lady" from the album, originally recorded by the Buddy Miles Express, was released in Europe via Provogue Records.

 Hart and Bonamassa released, Black Coffee, on January 26, 2018.
 It was produced by Kevin Shirley.